-Long Beach to Catalina: Catalina Express boats leave daily to Avalon from Catalina Landing in downtown Long Beach.
-The location has plenty of nearby paid parking.
-The trip takes an hour.
+- Long Beach: Catalina Express boats leave daily to Avalon from Catalina Landing in downtown Long Beach.
+The location has plenty of nearby paid parking, and the trip takes about an hour.

-San Pedro to Catalina Island: Catalina Express goes from San Pedro to Avalon or Two Harbors.
-Their schedule varies by season, and they don't run every day off-season.
+- San Pedro: Catalina Express goes from San Pedro to Avalon or Two Harbors.
+Their schedule varies by season, and they don't run every day on the off-season.
 The departure point is Berth 95 at the Sea/Air terminal, near the cruise ship terminals.
-Compared to the trip to Avalon from Long Beach, this boat takes about half an hour longer because of a long, slow, no-wake zone getting out of the harbor.
+This route takes about half an hour longer than from Long Beach because of a long, slow, no-wake zone getting out of the harbor.

-Newport Beach to Catalina: The Catalina Flyer makes one trip a day to Avalon from Newport Beach (Orange County).
+- Newport Beach: The Catalina Flyer makes one trip a day to Avalon from Newport Beach (Orange County).
 It leaves Newport Beach in the morning and returns in the late afternoon.

 Tips for Taking the Catalina Island Ferry

+- Arrive early for departure.
 Get to the ferry terminal early, and be sure to bring your Catalina ferry reservation number with you.
-You should check in at least 30 minutes ahead of time and an hour is better.
-If you're later than 15 minutes before departure, you may find your trip canceled as a no-show and sold to another passenger.
+You should check in at least 30 minutes before your ferry's departure time—though an hour is better.
+If you arrive less than 15 minutes before departure, you may find your reservation has been canceled as a no-show and sold to another passenger.

-Lots of potentially dangerous items are not allowed on the Catalina ferry.
+Lots of potentially dangerous items are not allowed on either of the Catalina ferry services.
 The ones that might affect you—especially if you plan to go camping—are butane cylinders, camp stove fuel, charcoal, firewood, fireworks, and matches.
 Additionally, some things that aren't dangerous are also forbidden, including pets of any kind on the Catalina Flyer or tandem bikes and kayaks on either service.